December train strikes: Everything you need to know

 What is I need to reach an airport?

-London Stansted is likely to have a skeleton service on Tuesday 5 December.
+London Stansted is likely to have a skeleton service on Tuesday 5 December, with “service alterations” on all the other days of the overtime ban.

-Luton airport will be accessible, at least from London, on all days: on the strike days.
+Luton airport will be accessible by rail, at least from London, on all days: on the strike days.
 On Saturday 2 December when East Midlands Railway (EMR) is on strike, you can use Thameslink; the following day, Thameslink will not be running but EMR will be.

 Birmingham airport will be inaccessible by rail, except for Transport for Wales from Birmingham New Street, on Saturday 2 December.